EPCCed/SiMLInt/docs/training_implementation.md

 3. Training.

     Running [files/5-training/training.py](https://github.com/EPCCed/SiMLInt/tree/main/files/5-training/training.py) via `sbatch submit-training.sh` submits the training script to a GPU node on Cirrus.
 It trains two models (one to correct vorticity and one to correct density) which it then freezes to file.
 Examples of these can be found in [files/models](https://github.com/EPCCed/SiMLInt/tree/main/files/models).
-These will be loaded into the SmartRedis database for use during LC simulations.
+These will be loaded into the SmartRedis database for use during simulations.

-The [next step](inference.md) is to run a LC simulation using SmartSim, BOUT++ and TensorFlow, with inference from the newly trained model.
+The [next step](inference.md) is to run a simulation with LC using SmartSim, BOUT++ and TensorFlow, with inference from the newly trained model.